gavinlyonsrepo/pic_18F47K42_projects/projects/nokiatext/README.md

 Results of when main.c test demo file is complied.

-1. One Font
+1. Just the default font included

-* Program space used   3126 bytes (2.4%)
+* Program space used   (4.3%)
-* Data space    used     26 bytes (0.3%)
+* Data space    used      (0.5%)

 2.All Fonts included

-* Program space used 5736 bytes (4.4%)
+* Program space used (9.4%)
-* Data space    used     27 bytes (0.3%)
+* Data space    used     (0.5%)

 Other Versions
 -------------------------------------

-1. Arduino: This library was forked to arduino it is in the arduino, this library is now a few versions behind arduino library [library manager](https://github.com/gavinlyonsrepo/NOKIA5110_TEXT)
+1. Arduino: This library was forked to arduino it is in the arduino [library manager](https://github.com/gavinlyonsrepo/NOKIA5110_TEXT) , this library is now a few versions behind the Arduino library.

-2. Graphics version of this library for the [PIC18F47K42](https://github.com/gavinlyonsrepo/pic_18F47K42_projects/tree/master/projects/nokiagraphics)
+2. Graphics  library for the NOKIA 5110 XC8 PIC [PIC18F47K42](https://github.com/gavinlyonsrepo/pic_18F47K42_projects/tree/master/projects/nokiagraphics)